Bacterial turbulence drives interfacial waves and shape dynamics in phase-separated droplets: Methods

 \subsection{Data analysis}

-The acquired images are preprocessed using the `denoise.ai' module in NIS-Element Viewer.
+The acquired images are preprocessed using the denoise.ai module in NIS-Element Viewer.
 Droplet contours are identified in MATLAB via binarization.
 Morphological properties of 3D droplets—including surface area, volume, and aspect ratio—are extracted using MATLAB’s \texttt{regionprops3}.

 The 2D deformation field $r(\varphi,t)$ is defined as the radial distance from each contour pixel to the center of mass of the 2D cross-section.
 Fluctuation spectra are computed using discrete Fourier transforms.
-The dynamic structure factor (DSF) is calculated by performing a spatial--temporal Fourier transform after interpolating the boundary points $(r_{i},\varphi_{i})$ at each time $t$ onto a uniform grid.
-Because the fluctuation spectrum decays with increasing $k$, the DSF is dominated by the largest spatial scales (Fig.~S5–S6).
+The dynamic structure factor (DSF) is calculated by performing a spatial-temporal Fourier transform after interpolating the boundary points $(r_{i},\varphi_{i})$ at each time $t$ onto a uniform grid.
+Because the fluctuation spectrum decays with increasing $k$, the DSF is dominated by the largest spatial scales (Supplementary Figure~9b and 10b).
 To consistently compare modes with different amplitudes, we normalize each DSF curve at fixed $k$ by its maximum value.
-Specifically, at $k = k_i$, the normalized DSF $S_n(k_i,\omega)$ is defined as
+Specifically, at $k = k_i$, the normalized DSF $S_\mathrm{n}(k_i,\omega)$ is defined as